JDare/ClankBundle/Resources/docs/TopicSetup.md

 The name parameter for each class will match the network namespace for listening to events on this topic.

-The following javascript will show connecting to this topic, notice how "acme/channel" matches the name we set for this service:
+The following javascript will show connecting to this topic, notice how "acme/channel" will match the name "acme" we gave the service.

 ```javascript
     ...